Get your accounts receivable health checklist to protect your cash flow

 Got a sec to chat?

 I'm calling about invoice [Invoice Number] for [Amount Due] that was due on [Due Date].
-Looks like we haven't received that payment yet.
+Looks like we haven't received that payment yet — just wanted to make sure it hadn't slipped through the cracks.

 [Wait for their response.]